devschooldevops/07_08_pipelines/Day2/Lab1 - Azure RM service connection.md

     * Following will be discussed in the class:

-    :tip: What will happen behind the scene is an Application registration in Microsoft Entra ID for the service connection.
+    :memo: What will happen behind the scene is an Application registration in Microsoft Entra ID for the service connection.

-    :bulb: Additional actions if you are not the owner of subcription.
+    :warning: Additional actions if you are not the owner of subcription.
 For the registered application must be granted contributor rights on the subscription.